-The Advanced Biomanufacturing and Biosensing (AdBio) Lab is inspired by the sentiment 'If you can't measure it, you can't manage it.'
+The Advanced Biomanufacturing and Biosensing (AdBio) Lab is inspired by the sentiment 'If you can't continuously measure it, you can't optimally manage or control it.'